Albly/UnsupSeg/README.md

 ## Main Contributions
 The main contributions include:
-1. We replicated the originally proposed model on the TIMIT dataset and profiled the performance.
-2. We analysed the TIMIT-trained model's performance on 'Arabic Speech Corpus', which is an out-of-domain dataset.
-3. We improved the performance of the model by experimenting with different loss-functions.
-4. We show that the model's performance is improved by applying a windowed Fast Fourier Transform over the audio samples.
-5. We performed clusterization of the phonemes on the TIMIT dataset.
-6.
-## Main Contributions (links)
-1. We replicated the originally proposed model on the TIMIT dataset and profiled the performance.(see `Metrics for Task 1` section [here]([Experiments_ntbk]) and `Main for Training` section [here]([Report_ntbk]))
+1. We replicated the originally proposed model on the TIMIT dataset and profiled the performance.(see `Metrics for Task 1` section [here](https://github.com/Albly/UnsupSeg/blob/master/Experiments_results.ipynb ) and `Main for Training` section [here](https://github.com/Albly/UnsupSeg/blob/master/Report.ipynb))
-2. We analysed the TIMIT-trained model's performance on 'Arabic Speech Corpus', which is an out-of-domain dataset (see `Metrics for Task 2` section [here]([Experiments_ntbk])).
+2. We analysed the TIMIT-trained model's performance on 'Arabic Speech Corpus', which is an out-of-domain dataset (see `Metrics for Task 2` section [here](https://github.com/Albly/UnsupSeg/blob/master/Experiments_results.ipynb )).
-3. We improved the performance of the model by experimenting with different loss-functions (see `Metrics for Task 3` [here]([Experiments_ntbk])).
+3. We improved the performance of the model by experimenting with different loss-functions (see `Metrics for Task 3` [here](https://github.com/Albly/UnsupSeg/blob/master/Experiments_results.ipynb )).
 4. We show that the model's performance is improved by applying a windowed Fast Fourier Transform over the audio samples (see lines [34 - 37 here](https://github.com/Albly/UnsupSeg/blob/master/next_frame_classifier.py)).
-5. We performed clusterization of the phonemes on the TIMIT dataset (see `Saving test results: phonemas, boundaries...` [here]([Report_ntbk])).
+5. We performed clusterization of the phonemes on the TIMIT dataset (see `Saving test results: phonemas, boundaries...` [here](https://github.com/Albly/UnsupSeg/blob/master/Report.ipynb)).

 # Within the framework of this work we had the following tasks:
 1. Replicate the results on one of the datasets.